 If the Snowden operation can help coerce the vacillating and reluctant Obama to attack Syria, our new autistic hero may claim credit for starting a general war in the Middle East, and perhaps even more.
 If Snowden can further poison relations between United States and China, the world historical significance of his provocations will be doubly assured.
 But none of this can occur unless he finds vast legions of eager dupes ready to fall for his act.
 We hope he won’t.

-Posted by GPD on June 18, 2013, With 13333 Reads Filed under WarZone.
+Posted by GPD on June 18, 2013, With 13464 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.